| | |

 is a peg made of wood or metal used for tuning .
 The metal string, is attached

 to the rod and to the peg.
 The pluck is a pointed stick of bamboo or rattan.
+The notes

 played by the dan bau are smooth, sweet, and captivating.
 In recent years